August 18, 2022

 • Accounting uncertainty: Payables financing is tricky from an accounting perspective.
 Investors might struggle to decipher a buyer's financials, leading to the risk of capital loss.

-How to apply for payables financing
+How to apply for AP financing

 Typically, payables financing makes sense for large businesses.
 However, you can apply for AP financing if the move makes sense from a cash flow perspective.
 Here's how you can apply.